mnieber/skandha/README.md

 ## Rationale

-The goal of SkandhaJS is to provide data containers that have reusable behaviors, such as selection, highlighting, filtering, drag-and-drop, etc. The only requirement for using these containers is that every item in the container has a unique id.
-SkandhaJS allows you to combine behaviors that have interactions.
+The goal of SkandhaJS is to provide data containers that have reusable behaviors.
+These behaviours are implemented in classes called "facets".
+Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. SkandhaJS allows you to connect these facets, which makes it possible to design interactions between different behaviours.

 As a brief illustration, consider the example of selecting a todo in a list of todos.
-We'll assume the application has a state that stores a list of todos, associated selection data (`todoSelection`) and associated highlight data (`todoHighlight`):
+We'll assume the application has a state that stores a list of todos, associated selection data (`todoSelection`) and highlight data (`todoHighlight`):

 1. When the user clicks on a todo in a todo-list, the list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
 2. The `aspiration` library intercepts the call in order to prepare a so-called `callbackMap`.
-To do its work of updating the selection data, the `todoSelection.selectItem` can use any of the callbacks in this map.
-3. When a callback is executed, then the callback function can look up and change related data.
+3. Next, the `todoSelection.selectItem` function runs.
+It uses the callbacks in the `callbackMap` to do its work.
+3. Callbacks can take care of side-effects.
 For example, the `select` callback can change `todoHighlight` so that the selected todo is also highlighted.

+There are three ways in which facets help you to write generic code:

+1. They can be reused in any container, regardless of what data-type is stored in the container.
+2. They allow you to capture the interaction between behaviours in reusable functions.
+3. They allow you to handle user-interaction in UI components in a uniform way.
+All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of the data-type of the selected items).

 ## Links